libertyintelligencelabs/.github/CODE_OF_CONDUCT.md

 * **Responsible Disclosure:** If you discover a vulnerability in a system during your research, you must follow the lab's disclosure protocol—notifying the affected party before going public.

 ## The Collective Mindset
-We are a project-based collectives, not a collection of lone wolves.
+We are a project-based collective, not a collection of lone wolves.

 * **Cross-Pollination:** A cybersecurity student should be willing to help an AIoT student secure their firmware, and vice versa.